 Summer in Jūrmala’s Exhibition Halls

 Summer is when Jūrmala’s cultural spaces become a parallel world – a place to enrich the mind and spirit in a season full of vitality and sunlight.
-The summer exhibition programme includes classical and contemporary art and special features dedicated to exploring history.
+The summer exhibition programme features classical and contemporary art, as well as special sections dedicated to exploring history.
 Discover the season’s cultural highlights!

 Jūrmala Museum / Jūrmalas muzejs (Tirgoņu Street 29, Majori)